pandallel/quilt/docs/src/features/materials/material.md

 ### Smart Error Handling

 Quilt does its best to quietly and reliably pick up your materials — but sometimes a file might not be usable right away.
-It could be in the wrong format, unreadable, or already registered.
+It could be too short to split into meaningful chunks, unreadable, or already registered.

 To help you stay informed, Quilt is designed to:

 - Detect and handle problematic files gracefully
-- Keep track of why certain files couldn't be ingested
+- Keep track of why certain files couldn't be split
 - Let you see the status and reason for any skipped or failed files
 - Provide configuration options for hidden files and symlinks